espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 ```

 ### ARP Responses from STM32
-In case of station mode, ARP request could be triggered from station connected to `INPUT_STATION__SSID`. to start arping request, please use ARP destination as `INPUT_STATION_SRC_IP`.
+In case of station mode, ARP request could be triggered from station connected to `INPUT_STATION__SSID`.
+To start arping request, please use ARP destination as `INPUT_STATION_SRC_IP`.
 For example,
 ```
 sudo arping 192.168.1.233
 ```